ECHOEProject/echoe/doc/documentation.md

 ## Lemmatization

 While lemmatization was never part of ECHOE's initial objective, we have long intended to undertake a follow-up project of this nature.
 In its anticipation, a very few `<w>`{.xml} nodes containing unusual forms have been manually marked up with lemmatization data merely to prevent their being incorrectly assigned in future.
-The present manual accordingly does not document lemmatization markup.
+The present documentation accordingly does not describe lemmatization markup.

 # Notes for Further Processing